• Skip to primary navigation

 If you've got your ingredients and equipment at the ready, it's time to start making some festive fudge!

 Step 1: Start by lining an 8x8-inch tin with baking paper, leaving a little overhang for easy removal later on.
-A 9x9-inch tin will also work but the fudge pieces will be slightly thinner.

-Step 3: Break 450g of white chocolate into segments and place into a saucepan along with 1 tin (397g) of condensed milk and 1 teaspoon of peppermint extract.
+Step 3: Break 450g of white chocolate into segments and place them into a saucepan along with 1 tin (397g) of condensed milk and 1 teaspoon of peppermint extract.

 white chocolate peppermint fudge mixture in saucepan